The Empire State Building (Famous U.S. Buildings Kids’ Halloween Costume Series)

 Then we waited for it to get dark and let the glowing begin!

-This is part two in a four-part series of famous U.S. Buildings as Halloween costumes for kids.
+This is part of a four-part series of famous U.S. Buildings as Halloween costumes for kids.
 Be sure to check out the others:

 - The Chrysler Building Halloween Costume